 In today’s post, I’m going to tell you everything you need to know about Virtual Private Networks, or VPNs for short.
 You have probably heard the term before, and wondered what they are.
 Or you might have an idea of what they are, and wondered which ones are the best for your specific needs.

 Whatever your reason for landing here, I’m going to share with you everything you need to know.
-I’ll tell you the basics of what a VPN is, and why you need a VPN for travel.
+I’ll tell you the basics of what a VPN is, and why you might need a VPN for travel.
 I’ll also cover the other scenarios where a VPN will help keep your data safe, plus all the other useful things a VPN can do.

 Finally, the guide will go through some of the better VPN options on the market, as well as a few free VPN options you might want to check out.